lacework-community/reverse-shell-simulation-app/README.md

 1. Create a new task definition in the AWS console
 1. Leave all defaults
 1. Add a container definition and specify the docker image name / registry where you pushed the build.
-Alternatively, you can use `jdvogt/nodejs-reverse-shell:latest` if you did not push to a registry
+Alternatively, you can use `jdvogt/nodejs-reverse-shell:latest` or `public.ecr.aws/f9l6s8l3/nodejs-reverse-shell:latest` if you did not push to a registry
 1. Add an environment variable `LaceworkAccessToken` and set the value to a valid access token from your Lacework console
 1. Save the task definition and select `Actions -> Run`
 1. Select your VPC and a public subnet